nimbolus/tf-k3s/README.md

 ## Examples
 - [basic](examples/basic/main.tf): basic usage of the k3s module with one server and one agent node
-- [ha-hcloud](examples/ha-hcloud/main.tf): 3 Servers and 1 Agent with bootstrap token on hcloud
+- [ha-hcloud](examples/ha-hcloud/main.tf): 3 Servers and 1 Agent with bootstrap token on Hetzner Cloud
 - [ha-openstack](examples/ha-openstack/main.tf): 3 Servers and 1 Agent with bootstrap token on OpenStack

 ## Requirements